Lorien's Library

 Why This Matters Now

 AI systems are transitioning from stateless to stateful architectures.
-Major AI systems now offer forms of persistent memory.
-This transition introduces safety-relevant failure modes that existing evaluation frameworks do not address — because those frameworks were built for systems that forget.
+Major platforms now offer forms of persistent memory.
+That transition introduces a class of safety problems existing evaluation frameworks were not built to measure — because those frameworks were designed for systems that forget.

 Persistent memory creates risks that are systematically invisible under stateless evaluation: